 Design Your Portfolio Layout

-I personally am used to making my layouts in Adobe InDesign* to easier edit my series and I also find it easy to use.
+I personally am used to making my layouts in Adobe InDesign to easier edit my series and I also find it easy to use.
 If you haven’t worked with it before, I can highly recommend it.
-But now I might even use Canva* if the layout is not a multi-page document.
+You can find more on the software here.
+But lately I’ve also been using Canva for more simple and quick documents.

 A designing program like these are necessary when making photography-related PDFs like mood boards and preview collages for clients or applications.